blustAI/paymcp/README.md

 - 🔁 Choose between different payment flows (elicit, confirm, etc.)
 - 🔌 Pluggable support for providers like Walleot, Stripe, and more
 - ⚙️ Easy integration with `FastMCP` or other MCP servers
-- 🎯 **Context Support**: Automatic injection of payment, user, and execution data
+- 🎯 **MCP Context Integration**: Seamless integration with MCP's built-in Context system

 ---